Awarded at the Finals

 8. Oral History Taped interview by oral historian Diana Ritch will be recorded and retained within the Oral History Collection of the National Library of Australia.

 9. The Mathy Limited edition Drago Marin Cherina sculpture presented by Music & Opera Singers Trust Limited (MOST®).

 OTHER PRIZES: AWARDED TO ANY FINALIST

-Fees for one year’s study at the Guildhall School of Music & Drama (London) in the Post Diploma Vocal Training Course in the academic year 2015/2016.
+Fees for one year’s study at the Guildhall School of Music and Drama (London) on the Postgraduate Diploma Vocal Training Course in the academic year 2015/2016.